cerebro1/cerebro1.github.io/_posts/2022-05-30-outreachy-application-phase.markdown

 [Tip that worked for me : Stay honest to yourself and bring the same in application.
 Things will work out. ]

-## Got the much awaited mail in my inbox : "Your Outreachy initial application is approved"
+`Got the much awaited mail in my inbox : "Your Outreachy initial application is approved"`

-Read Next : Outreachy : Contribution Phase [Coming Soon]
+### Contribution Phase :

+- Select a project from the [project list]()